anegg0/gr0wing-hugo/content/posts/2012-06-30-free-and-homeless-the-experiment-part-6.md

   </p>
 </div>

-And even if I didn&#8217;t manage to like all that, I  can always  find a way out of  boredom by hopping in a tuc tuc.
+And even if I didn't manage to like all that, I  can always  find a way out of  boredom by hopping in a tuc tuc.

 &nbsp;